 The registry is blocking you, or there’s some other registry issue

-This is starting to become a more common reason since Docker introduced rate limits on Docker Hub.
+This is a very common reason for ImagePullBackOff since Docker introduced rate limits on Docker Hub.

 Once you hit your maximum download limit on Docker Hub, you’ll be blocked and this might cause your

-You’ll either need to fork out for an account or find another place to get your image from.
+You’ll either need to sign in with an account, or find another place to get your image from.
 See the tiers explained here:

 This error can also happen if your registry requires SSL/TLS authentication, but you don’t trust its certificate.
 Make sure you follow the instructions to set up TLS authentication.